 In 1886, D.H.
-Day bought large tracts of land including all of Glen Haven.
-He fervently beleived in and promoted hte area's future.
-HE produced lumber at his Glen Lake sawmill, replanted trees for second growth, planted fruit orchards and established a cannery at his dock in Glen Haven, which has become an iconic area image preserved today.
+Day bought large tracts of land, including all of Glen Haven.
+He fervently believed in and promoted the area's future.
+He produced lumber at his Glen Lake sawmill, replanted trees for second growth, planted fruit orchards and established a cannery at his dock in Glen Haven, which has become an iconic area image preserved today.

-By the 1900s, the new growth was in toursim.
-A handful of resorts becan along the shores of Glen Lake with visitors arriving by steamship in Glen Haven.
+By the 1900s, the new growth was in tourism.
+A handful of resorts began along the shores of Glen Lake with visitors arriving by steamship in Glen Haven.
 Wives and children would often stay the entire summer, with the men arriving from Chicago by steamer for the weekends.
 Glen Lake had two golf courses and a passenger excursion boat which stopped at resorts and cottages.

 People have been drawn to the beauty of the area for many years, including many writers and artists who have established homes and galleries here.
 The creation of the 72,000 acre Sleeping Bear Dunes National Lakeshore in 1971 assured that future generations would also be able to experience and enjoy the unique, pristine beauty of this land.

 • Explore preserved property within the Sleeping Bear Dunes

 • Visit the Philip A. Hart Visitors Center, the Visitors Center for the National Park Service

 • Stop by Preserve Historic Sleeping Bear's interpretive center in Port Oneida Rural Historic District at the Olsen Farm, 3 miles north of Glen Arbor, or attend one of their many historical and educational programs.
 Each year near the beginning of August, you can take a step back in time at the Port Oneida Fair and experience life as it was in the late 1800's and early 1900's.